-A further revision to the CG Act in 2013 introduced CG Act s7A, clarifying what the guarantee of acceptable quality is in relation to the supply of gas and electricity, and CG Act s7B, describing the relationship of CG Act s7A with rest of CG Act.
-Basically, there is a guarantee that the supply of gas by a gas retailer is of an acceptable quality, namely as safe as a reasonable consumer would expect it to be, and so it can be used consistently for the things that a reasonable consumer would expect to use it for.
+A further revision to the CG Act in 2013 introduced CG Act s7A, clarifies what the guarantee of acceptable quality is in relation to the supply of gas and electricity, and CG Act s7B, describes the relationship of CG Act s7A with rest of CG Act.
+Basically, there is a guarantee that the supply of gas by a gas retailer is of an acceptable quality, meaning as safe as a reasonable consumer would expect it to be, and able to be used consistently for the things that a reasonable consumer would expect to use it for.
 CG Act s7A(3) notes that a reasonable consumer would expect that:

 the supply may be affected by emergencies, or other events or circumstances, outside the control of the retailer or any other person involved in the supply;